top of page

 When a child displays an ongoing reading or learning difficulty, most departments of education have a three-step "wave" approach for helping.

-The idea is to identify and give extra support to struggling students as soon as possible, before they fall too far behind, and it should work.
+The idea is to identify and give extra support to struggling students, through additional teaching, as soon as possible, before they fall too far behind, and

 Reading difficulties can definitely be overcome using only this

-three step approach, but dyslexia is more than a reading difficulty.
+three step approach, but dyslexia is more than a reading difficulty, so the three step approach alone might not be enough.

 School helap 3 wave model 2023-05-22 223413.jpg

-• clarify the difference between dyslexia and a reading difficulty
+• clarifies the difference between dyslexia and a reading difficulty

-• know the accepted definition of dyslexia says it persists despite effective teaching
+• acknowledges that the accepted definition of dyslexia says it persists despite effective teaching

 Individuals with Dyslexia do not improve sufficiently with effective teaching alone, because their underlying neurobiological differences are usually not dealt with at school and it's an ongoing problem.